-Freeze-in production becomes efficient when the temperature drops to the threshold scale: $T_{\rm th} \simeq \mu$ for Higgsino decay or scatterings, $T_{\rm th} \simeq m_{H_{L}}$ for decay of the lighter Higgs doublet, and $T_{\rm th} \simeq M_{2}$ for wino decay.
-Since freeze-out of heavy particles such as Higgsino, Higgs, and wino occurs after axino freeze-in, we assume that their phase space distributions are thermal as well as those of the other SM particles.
-It is convenient to define the axino temperature, $T_{\axino}$, as in Eq.~\eqref{eq:nonthermal-temp} with the decoupling temperature being the threshold scale ($T_{\rm th} = \mu$, $m_{H_{L}}$, or $M_{2}$).
-Since the axino temperature and momentum are simply redshifted, comoving momentum, $q = p_{\axino} / T_{\axino}$, is independent of time.
-Therefore, the phase space distribution for comoving momentum, $f_{\axino}(q)$, is constant after freeze-in.
+Freeze-in production becomes efficient when the temperature drops to the threshold scale: $T_{\rm th} \simeq \mu$ for Higgsino decay and scattering, $T_{\rm th} \simeq m_{H_{L}}$ for decay of the lighter Higgs, and $T_{\rm th} \simeq M_{2}$ for wino decay.
+Since freeze-out of heavy particles such as the Higgsino, Higgs, and wino occurs after axino freeze-in, we assume that their phase space distributions are thermal as well as those of the other SM particles.
+It is convenient to define the axino temperature $T_{\axino}$ as in Eq.~\eqref{eq:nonthermal-temp} with the decoupling temperature being the threshold scale ($T_{\rm th} = \mu$, $m_{H_{L}}$, or $M_{2}$).
+Since the axino temperature and momentum are simply redshifted, the comoving momentum, $q = p_{\axino} / T_{\axino}$, is independent of time.
+Therefore, the phase space distribution for the comoving momentum $f_{\axino}(q)$ is constant after freeze-in.

-In Fig.~\ref{fig:dist-process}, we show the resultant axino phase space distributions, $q^{2} f_{\axino}(q)$.
+In Fig.~\ref{fig:dist-process}, we show the resultant axino phase space distributions $q^{2} f_{\axino}(q)$.
 Each phase space distribution is normalized to give $\int dq \, q^{2} f_{\axino}(q) = 1$.
 As seen in the left panel of Fig.~\ref{fig:dist-process}, axino phase space distributions differ from the Fermi-Dirac one (dashed).
-We can see that the phase space distribution from 3-body decay (purple solid) is colder than the others -- higher population at low momenta -- because the typical energy given to axino is at maximum $1/3$ of the decaying particle mass.
+We can see that the phase space distribution from 3-body decay (purple solid) is colder than the others -- higher population at low momenta -- because the typical energy given to an axino is at maximum $1/3$ of the decaying particle mass.
 Therefore, we naively expect that 3-body decay is favored to relax the tension of $7 \keV$ axino DM with the Ly-$\alpha$ forest constraints.
 As we will discuss in the next subsection, on the other hand, freeze-in 3-body decay cannot be a dominant process when we consider realistic models and take all the processes into account together.